Skip to content

 Quick Start

-1. Launch RemoteX
+1. Launch Commandeck

 The first launch seeds your grid with a set of ready-to-use default buttons organised into categories such as Hardware, Network, and Development (the exact set matches your operating system).
 No setup needed — click any of them to run the command immediately.

-RemoteX main window with default buttons
+Commandeck main window with default buttons

 2. Run a default button